How Much Does Ceiling Repair Cost?

 A plasterer or a labourer will normally be required to repair or replace a ceiling.
 A plasterer will often charge between £150 and £200 per day, while a labourer will typically charge between £80 and £100 per day.

-Older homes may contain plaster cornice or ceiling roses, which must be carefully removed if they are to be kept.
-Damaged parts can be restored by professionals, but this costs roughly £60-£65 per metre.
+Other things to consider are plaster cornices and ceiling roses.
+If you wish to keep these they must be carefully removed.
+Any damaged parts can be restored by professionals, but this costs roughly £60-£65 per metre.

-To find the best tradesmen is always by getting a suggestion from someone who has had similar work done is always preferable.
+To find the best tradesmen it is always preferable to get a suggestion from someone who has had similar work done is always preferable.
 This allows you to examine their work and get a sense of how they handle a client's property, such as cleaning and using facilities.

-Most plasterers are self-employed and have either worked as an apprentice or completed official training at a college, or both.
-All skilled tradespeople should have proper insurance, such as public liability, indemnity, or comparable coverage.
+All skilled tradespeople should also have proper insurance, such as public liability, indemnity, or comparable coverage.
+These details can be checked when requesting quotes.

 How Long Does It Take to Repair a Ceiling?